turtlelazy/cybersecurity_final/README.md

 12/14/2021
 * Ishraq Mahid (in class): Worked on formatting repo + website app + slides for teaching SQL Database
 * Grace Chen (in class): Worked on researching SQLmap and going through a tutorial for it + taking notes on how it works
+* Grace Chen (at home): Successfully set up a virtual machine for use.
+Successfully pinged machine from another device and attempted nmap but still need to figure out how to open ports on the machine.

 ## Haikus:
 soon™